Applications close at 5.00pm AEDT Friday 14 October 2016

 - not be employed by a sponsoring organisation in the award category they are applying for, and not have an immediate family member (eg a sibling or parent) who is employed by a sponsoring organisation in their selected award category.

-If you remain unsure about your eligibility, please contact the Science Awards Manager.
+If you remain unsure about your eligibility, please contact the Science Awards team.

 An eligible project is defined as a specific body of work, which is an innovative scientific or technological innovation or process and: